mark-watson/liblinear_ruby_classifier/README.md

 2.2.1 :003 >
 ````````

-When the file liblinear_ruby_classifier.rb is loaded it trins a model on about 70% of the data and then tests the model using the other 30% of the original data.
+When the file liblinear_ruby_classifier.rb is loaded it trains a model on about 70% of the data and then tests the model using the other 30% of the original data.
 The output after loading this file shows the results of predicting the classification (category) of the test data.

 After a model is trained then use the method **SVMclassifier** to classify new text.